Siem4all/Online_Bus_System/README.md

 7. Open a terminal or command prompt and navigate to the project directory

-8. Run the command php artisan serve to start the Laravel development server.
+8. Run the command "php artisan serve" to start the Laravel development server.

 9. Open your web browser and navigate to http://localhost:8000 to view the project.